- Home

 Download Sample Report

-U.S. Medical Coding Market Size & Trends
+U.S. Medical Coding Market Summary

-Furthermore, the development of artificial intelligence (AI)-enabled medical coding is estimated to drive market growth.
-For instance, in August 2025, HGM Limited, through its U.S. subsidiary Healthcare Capital Holdings LLC (HCH), announced the acquisition of Aidéo Technologies LLC, a leader in AI-powered autonomous coding solutions.
+Technology vendors across the country continue investing in advanced AI-driven medical coding platforms that integrate directly with electronic health record systems and revenue cycle management software.
+In August 2025, HGM Limited, through its U.S. subsidiary Healthcare Capital Holdings LLC (HCH), announced the acquisition of Aidéo Technologies LLC, a leader in AI-powered autonomous coding solutions.
 This acquisition expands HGM’s capabilities in revenue cycle management (RCM), medical coding, and healthcare analytics.

 “Acquiring Aidéo Technologies is a major step towards our goal of building a comprehensive AI-driven healthcare services platform.
 Aidéo’s Autonomous Coding Platform, built on advanced AI, natural language processing, real-time analytics, and Large Language Models (LLM), delivers accuracy that surpasses manual and traditional CAC tools.
 Its HL7 interoperability ensures seamless communication with industry standard EHR systems, supporting surgical specialties, emergency departments, anesthesia, radiology, and RCM companies across the U.S.”